"GITHUB" Charge on Your Statement: What It Means

 - 1.Contact GitHub, Inc. directly via their support page

-- 2.Reference their refund policy โ refund window is GitHub paid plans are subscription-based and generally billed in advance.
-Refund eligibility depends on plan type, billing timing, and GitHub Terms, with many charges non-refundable once the billing period starts. (view policy)
+- 2.Reference their refund policy โ refund window is GitHub says monthly and yearly plans are billed in advance and are generally non-refundable once the billing period starts.
+Canceling a paid plan or subscription usually prevents the next renewal rather than reversing the current paid period. (view policy)

 - 3.If refused, use our wizard to generate a formal dispute letter